NSO-developer/webui-one-basic-example/readme.md

 * Show a similar menu as the Cisco Short Cut Menu.
 * Show a similar logout menu as Cisco webui one.

-All the similarity to the Cisco Webui is copied and separated from the Ciso Webui not in any way linked.
+All the similarity to the Cisco Webui is copied and separated from the Cisco Webui not in any way linked.

 ## Package contents
 * __webui/webui.json__ Required for the package to be recognised by the new NSO webui and a link to the package webui will be visible on the ApplicationHUB.
 * __webui/index.html__ Required entrypoint for the package webui, where the user will end up when clicking on the link in the ApplicationHUB.
-* __webui/script.html__ Simple Javascript to peform a request to the NSO JSON-RPC.
+* __webui/script.js Simple Javascript to peform a request to the NSO JSON-RPC.
-* __webui/style.html__ CSS Styles.
+* __webui/style.css CSS Styles.

 ## Requirements
 * NSO version 4.5+